Audenz™ Avian Influenza H5N1 (Bird Flu) Vaccine

 Pandemic influenza occurs when a new flu virus emerges for which humans have little or no immunity, allowing the virus to spread rapidly from person to person worldwide.
 For example, influenza A(H5N1) is known as the Avian Flu.
 Avian influenza A viruses usually do not infect people; however, rare cases of human infection have been reported.
 On December 3, 2022, the PAHO published Epidemiological Update: Avian influenza outbreaks and public health implications.

 Human Cases with Highly Pathogenic Avian Influenza 2023

 The U.S. CDC publishes: Past Reported Global Human Cases with Highly Pathogenic Avian Influenza A(H5N1) (HPAI H5N1) by Country, 1997-2022.
 Update news regarding HAPI infections in people is posted at PrecisionVacinations.com/Avian.

 Influenza Risk Assessment Tool

 The Influenza Risk Assessment Tool (IRAT) is an evaluation tool conceived by the U.S. CDC used to assess the potential pandemic risk posed by influenza A viruses that are not currently circulating in people.
 Input is provided by U.S. government animal and human health influenza experts.
-This summary table for influenza A viruses that have been assessed using IRAT because the viruses serve as a representative of a particular virus subtype or are of unique interest.
+This summary table for influenza A viruses that have been assessed using IRAT because the viruses represent a particular virus subtype or are of unique interest.
 Information about the IRAT is available at IRAT Questions and Answers.

 Avian Influenza and Zoonotic News